Virginia v. Black: Barry Black

+Decision

 Majority

-Justice Sandra Day O'Connor delivered the opinion stating, "a state, consistent with the First Amendment, may ban cross burning carried out with the intent to intimidate."
+Justice Sandra Day O'Connor delivered the opinion stating, "a State, consistent with the First Amendment, may ban cross burning carried out with the intent to intimidate."
 In so doing, the Court considered the speech to be constitutionally unprotected "true threats."
 Under that carve-out, "a State may choose to prohibit only those forms of intimidation that are most likely to inspire fear of bodily harm."

 In Virginia v.
 Black the Court found that Virginia's statute against cross burning is unconstitutional with respect to the text in the statute that states "Any such burning of a cross shall be prima facie evidence of an intent to intimidate a person or group of persons."
 This text in particular was found to be unconstitutional as it violates the Fourteenth Amendment insofar as it provides the presumption, that the act of cross burning is evidence of the intent to intimidate.
 In Sandstrom v.
 Montana, 442 U.S. 510, 99 S. Ct.
 2450, 61 L. Ed.
 2d 39 (1979), the Court held when a jury is instructed in such a manner where; the law presumes a person intends the ordinary consequences of his voluntary acts, [the jury] may have interpreted the presumption as conclusive or as shifting the burden of persuasion, and because either interpretation would have violated the Fourteenth Amendment's requirement that the state prove every element of a criminal offense beyond a reasonable doubt, the instruction given was unconstitutional.

 In essence, the Fourteenth Amendment prevents a jury instruction when that instruction includes: a presumption, that shifts the burden of persuasion with regards to an essential element of the crime away from the state and onto the defendant, in a criminal trial.
 Thus, the Fourteenth Amendment was violated by the text of the statute where the intent to intimidate was presumed from the action of cross burning.